 - Take the advantage and visit a variety of beautiful rooftop terraces overlooking the square.
 Order a coffee or a soft drink to have access to the balcony, grab a nice seat and enjoy the sunset.
 Subscribe to read my guide on where to eat well and on the budget in Marrakech.

-WHERE ARE THE MARKETS IN MARRAKECH?
+WHERE ARE THE MARKETS?

 - Jemaa el-Fnaa is considered a sacred place for Marrakshis, an open and cultural museum.
 The square is a cultural site, UNESCO World Heritage site.
 Walk around the souks that sell from clothing to spices and lamps, discover the alleys within Medina, get lost in the labyrinthine narrow streets.